 50 MG CBD Moisturizer

-One of this year's trendiest skincare ingredients is undoubtedly CBD, and while most brands offer it at a higher cost, this $15 moisturizer addresses inflammation, dryness, and free radical damage with a whopping 50 milligrams of CBD.
+One of the trendiest skincare ingredients is undoubtedly CBD, which fights inflammation, dryness, and free radical damage.
+And, while most brands offer it at a higher cost, this $15 moisturizer comes with a whopping 50 milligrams of CBD.
 It also hydrates skin with hyaluronic acid and sweet almond oil, all while maintaining a lightweight gel-cream texture.